eliheuer/hasubi-mono/README.md

 [Shaping]: https://img.shields.io/endpoint?url=https%3A%2F%2Fraw.githubusercontent.com%2Feliheuer%2Fhasubi-mono%2Fgh-pages%2Fbadges%2FShapingChecks.json
 [Universal]: https://img.shields.io/endpoint?url=https%3A%2F%2Fraw.githubusercontent.com%2Feliheuer%2Fhasubi-mono%2Fgh-pages%2Fbadges%2FUniversal.json

-Hasubi Mono (حاسوبي مونو) is an Arabic, Hebrew, and Latin condensed horizontal contrast monospace typeface designed for use in text editors and terminals.
-Hasubi is a transliteration of "my computer(حاسوبي)" in Arabic.
+Hasubi Mono (حاسوبي مونو) is an  condensed horizontal contrast monospace typeface designed by Eli Heuer.
+Arabic, Hebrew, and Latin scripts are included.
+This typeface was specifically designed for people working with a mix of RTL and LRT scripts in text editors and IDEs.
+Hasubi is a transliteration of “حاسوبي (my computer)” in Arabic.

 ![Sample Image](documentation/drawbot/square-image-001.png)
 ![Sample Image](documentation/drawbot/wide-image-001.png)

 ## About

-This typeface is designed and maintained by Eli Heuer.
-If you use this font and want to help fund maintance and further development, tips are acepted using Ethereum at elih.eth(0x8958a5341D2936093EBD9d97fce872bcAeD1565a).
+🚧 Under Construction

 ## Building